Visiting the Crescent, Belfast, Northern Ireland: A Varied, Architecturally Impressive, Built Environment

 At the junction of the Lower Crescent and University Road, there is an interesting historical plaque, sponsored by the Ulster History circle, to commemorate the founder of Victoria College, situated for nearly a century on the Crescent.
 Margaret Byers (1832-1912)(1), served as a missionary in China before being widowed at a young age and founded what is now Victoria College in 1859.
 She is remembered as a distinguished educator to young women.
 Margaret Byers was conferred with an LL.D by Trinity College, Dublin in 1905 and served on the Senate of Queen's University of Belfast from 1908, at which University, located a short distance from the Crescent, many alumnae of Victoria College also achieved distinction.

 John Bennie Wilson's French Gothic Crescent Church building and the Neoclassical, Georgian-style properties on the Upper and Lower Crescents are quite different in character.
 But together, they cause the local, built environment to make for some rather memorable architectural images.
+The Crescent thus also offers memories of distinguished historical contributions to the education of young women.

 July 24, 2012